Clan Jetties Of Penang

 A Short Pier At The End Of Chew Jetty

-It might be best to time your visits to any of the clan jetties at Penang with the tides unless you don’t mind muddy flats in place of water.
+We recommend timing your visits to any of the clan jetties with the tides unless you don’t mind looking at muddy flats in place of water.

 Place Of Interest: